Nico Hoerner Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.48).
+- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).

-- The Cardinals surrender the first-fewest home runs in baseball (93 total, one per game).
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (93 total, one per game).

-- The left-hander's last time out came on Saturday against the Washington Nationals, when he went 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his last appearance on Sunday, the righty went six innings against the Washington Nationals, allowing three earned runs while surrendering three hits.

-- The 32-year-old has an ERA of 4.86, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.